Copenhagen: 21st century

-Since the summer of 2000, Copenhagen and the Swedish city of Malmö have been connected by the Øresund Bridge, which carries rail and road traffic.
+Since summer 2000, Copenhagen and the Swedish city of Malmö have been connected by rail and road by the Øresund Bridge.
 As a result, Copenhagen has become the centre of a larger metropolitan area spanning both nations.
-The bridge has brought about considerable changes in the public transport system and has led to the extensive redevelopment of Amager.
-The city's service and trade sectors have developed while a number of banking and financial institutions have been established.
-Educational institutions have also gained importance, especially the University of Copenhagen with its 35,000 students.
+The bridge has brought about considerable changes in public transport and has led to the extensive redevelopment of Amager.
+The city's service and trade sectors developed and a number of banking and financial institutions were established.
+Educational institutions also gained importance, especially the University of Copenhagen with its 35,000 students.

-An important development for the city has been the opening of the Copenhagen Metro railway system in 2002.
-The Copenhagen Metro was extended until 2007, transporting some 54 million passengers by 2011.
+An important development for the city was the opening of the Copenhagen Metro railway system in 2002.
+This was extended until 2007, transporting some 54 million passengers by 2011.
 The Copenhagen Opera House, a gift to the city from the shipping magnate Mærsk Mc-Kinney Møller on behalf of the A.P.
 Møller foundation, was completed in 2004.